ashfurrow/danger-ruby-swiftlint/README.md

 gem 'danger-swiftlint'
 ```

 SwiftLint also needs to be installed before you run Danger, which you can do [via Homebrew](https://github.com/realm/SwiftLint#installation) or a [Brewfile](https://github.com/Homebrew/homebrew-bundle).
+On CI, this is done for you when the gem is installed.

 ## Usage